UX audit. Self-service guide & few rad resources to make things rolling

 The basis of the basics is setting goals.
 Take a look at the site and answer the questions:

-- What is it for?
+- What is the purpose?
 What is the value for the user?

 - What do you want to achieve by auditing?
 How will you evaluate the result?